-- We continually seek to become more capable in serving members, including maintaining financial strength, enhancing board capacity, and improving staff capacity.
+- We continually seek to become more capable of serving members, including maintaining financial strength, enhancing board capacity, and improving staff capacity.

 - We value and recognize our people for excellence in performance, including teamwork, innovation, timely completion of tasks, and support of others.